davidvlaminck/OTLMOW-GUI/README.md

 ## Summary
 <!-- The main use case of otlmow-model is to provide a class model, allowing instances of OTL compliant classes.
 The classes have data validation and automatic conversion for attributes and relations between objects. -->
+The main use case of the otlmow-gui is to provide a graphical user interface for the OTLMOW project.
+It is built using the [PyQt6 framework](https://www.riverbankcomputing.com/software/pyqt/intro) and is compatible with Python 3.6 and higher.

 ## OTLMOW Project
 This project aims to implement the Flemish data standard OTL (https://wegenenverkeer.data.vlaanderen.be/) in Python.